-- She may spend excessive time licking her genital area.
-Note: Lacking the other behavioral traits on this list, genital licking can be a symptom of a urinary tract disorder, which can be serious if not treated promptly.
+She may spend excessive time licking her genital area.
+Note: This behavior on its own can be a symptom of a urinary tract disorder, which can be serious if not treated promptly.
+If your cat exhibits this behavior without any of the others on this list a trip to the Vet is in order.

-- She will assume a mating position: head down, forelegs bent, rear quarters raised to expose the perineum (this raised posture is called lordosis), with the tail raised and held to the side of the body.
-Her rear legs will tread rhythmically, as if walking in place.
+The Queen will vocalize loudly.
+This "calling" may go on for several days unless she mates.
+She will then assume a mating position: head down, forelegs bent, rear quarters raised to expose the perineum (this raised posture is called lordosis), with the tail raised and held to the side of the body.
+Her rear legs will tread rhythmically as if walking in place.

 "But I Can't Afford to Spay Her!"

-Believe me, you can't afford NOT to spay your female cat.
+You can't afford NOT to spay your female cat.
 What happens when she finds a mate and gives birth to kittens nine weeks later?
 Can you afford to care for a litter of kittens?
-Check out this article on the cost of raising one cat.
+The cost of raising one cat isn't cheap.
 You already have an idea since you're waffling over the cost of spaying your girl.
 Fortunately, there are some available alternatives, possibly in your community.
 Some animal welfare groups will provide coupons for certain veterinary offices to provide low-cost spays.
 There are also low-cost clinics in some areas.

 - Unless she is a qualified pedigreed breeder, your female cat should be spayed.
 It will not only cease the uncomfortable heat cycles but prevent certain serious medical problems.